 But truthfully, that’s the end of the path, not the beginning or the middle.

-We fundamentally can’t know what we don’t know.
+The beginning and much of the middle is that we fundamentally can’t know what we don’t know.
 We don’t know where the path is really taking us at the level of direct experience until that experience arrives and destabilizes our carefully-constructed and well-defended egoic ecology, and we can’t perceive the deeper blocks in our own being, because they’re like feet gone numb from sitting on them.
+We can’t know whether the “spiritual experience” we had is a signpost of our progress or an advert for the spiritual tourist-trap around the next bend.
 That is why we have living spiritual teachers, the same as we have living tennis coaches or physicians.

 A spiritual teacher is a coach in spiritual practice, and s/he is a physician of the soul.